Carpk/code_rain/README.md

 ## Code Rain

-Something like the code rain from the move The Matrix.
+Code rain from the movie The Matrix, ran using Ruby.

 ### Getting Started

-only one speed has been implemented

 To run the app: